 We have found that, within a couple of weeks of starting our MindHarp training course for practitioners (https://mindharp.world/courses), the more confident learners will begin implementing MindHarp in their practices.
-This happened with a recent professional therapist who attended our course.
+This happened with Neurologic Music Therapist, James Lea from the excellent Chiltern Music Therapy organisation.

 We were already very familiar with the positive effects that MindHarp can have on mood and behaviour change but we never could have imagined the role of MindHarp in this specific case.

 The therapist in question was helping a client rehabilitate after a devastating road accident.
-Working in a hospital/clinical environment, the patient was paralysed from the chest upwards.
-With little feeling or mobility in the arms and hands, the only way to engage with the touchscreen of MindHarp (on an iPad) was to play with his feet and toes.
+Working in a hospital/clinical environment, the patient had no functional use of his upper limbs other than sensory seeking and looking to hurt himself.
+The only way to engage with the touchscreen of MindHarp (on an iPad) was to play with his feet and toes.